 When we talk about readability, spelling, and grammar should never be forgotten.
 These matter in your content because every search engine, especially Google strive to provide content that is useful and valuable to the readers.
 User experience plays a huge role.

 Even we, as writers, we will immediately exit a page when we find numerous spelling and grammar mistakes in an article.
-The same goes to our readers.
-By proofreading your work multiple times, with multiple sets of eyes you resolve 99% of the issues.
+The same goes for your readers.
+By proofreading your work multiple times, with multiple sets of eyes, you resolve 99% of the issues.

 Other than that, you should also use headings and subheadings to improve readability.
 This is particularly useful for readers who skim through your content.
 When your headings attract them, they will keep on reading.
-It’s best if you can include keywords in your headings as well.
+It’s best if you can include keywords in your subheadings as well.
 To check how readable your content is, Readable.io is my go-to tool to get my readability score.

-7) Create Effective Call-To-Action (CTA)
+7) Online Marketing Includes Effective Call-To-Action (CTA)

 If possible, try to include a CTA.
-I usually include this at the end of my article to increase the engagement with my readers.
+I usually add this at the end of my article to increase the engagement with my readers.
 Like I always say, our content should be written in an easy-to-read format.

 Try to ask your readers some questions – be it to exchange information or to keep in touch, it will help to build a better relationship and attract more traffic to your site.
-You know what they say; great content tends to have higher social media shares that lead to more traffic.
+You know what they say; great content tends to have more social media shares that lead to more traffic.

-As soon as you’re on the homepage, the message is obvious that they’re aiming to attract customers who are interesting in getting a premium account.
+As soon as you’re on the homepage, the message is apparent that they’re aiming to attract customers who are interesting in getting a premium account.
 Even the color contrast on the CTA buttons is enough to make it stand out on the page.
 This will draw even more attention to their CTAs.

-8) Earn And Link To Quality And Authoritative Websites
+8) Link To Quality And Authoritative Websites

 Always include data, statistics, charts, graphs, or reference in your content to back up and support your statement.
-Having data is a vital aspect of effective content.
+Having data is a vital aspect of compelling content.
 You can also link it to your source to add value for your readers.

 Linking to other quality and authority sites is an indication that you appreciate what other people have created.
 Besides, it will also help to build a relationship with people within your industry.

-When we talk about link earning, the first tip – writing quality content – is essential because having valuable and helpful content will result in people linking to your content.
+When we talk about link earning, the first tip – writing quality content – is essential because having valuable and helpful material will result in people linking to your content.
 This will help you to rank on Google because the number of links pointing to your page is one of the factors for Google to measure authority.

-Bibbidi-Bobbidi-Boo, It’s Time To Do Your Magic!
+Get To Writing Content; It’s Time To Do Your Magic!

-Remember, don’t just write for Google, but write for your readers as well.
-When readers love it, Google will rank you even higher.
+Remember, don’t just write for Google, but write to your readers as well.

 Avoid using complicated and long sentences to confuse your readers even more.
 Instead, let the content flow naturally in a friendly and easy to read form.
 Make sure to choose the most relevant keyword, and you will start seeing visitors and free leads coming to you.

-If you have more tips or tools that you’d like to share with us, let us know in the comment box down below!
+If you have more writing tips or tools that you’d like to share with us, let us know in the comment box down below!